django-bridge/django-bridge/website/docs/forms.md

 # Forms

-Django Render applications can use Django’s built-in forms framework for creating forms and implementing application logic and validation.
+Django Bridge applications can use Django’s built-in forms framework for creating forms and implementing application logic and validation.

 ## How they work